- Get Involved

 The Idaho Humane Society has several life-saving programs in place to help prepare animals for adoption.
 Those include the IDAPI and WISKR partnerships with the Idaho Department of Correction, which bring shelter animals into correctional facilities for around-the-clock care, training and socialization by inmates.
 IHS also assists animals from overcrowded shelters in other communities and ensures that every pet in its care receives plenty of mental and physical activity on a daily basis.

 You can read more about each of the programs below.

 The Inmate Dog Alliance Project of Idaho (IDAPI) program is a community partnership of the Idaho Humane Society and Idaho Department of Correction.
 IDAPI places shelter dogs in cell blocks of Idaho correctional facilities for two-month periods, during which inmates care for them and train them using positive reinforcement techniques.

 Since WISKR launched in January 2016 with assistance from a Best Friends Animal Society grant, it has helped the Idaho Humane Society save hundreds of cats.
-It is also increased morale in the correctional center, and encouraged collaboration among the inmates.
-As with IDAPI, the WISKR program teaches inmates responsibility, patience, tolerance, persistence and empathy.
+It has also increased morale in the correctional center and encouraged collaboration among the inmates.
+As with IDAPI, the WISKR program teaches inmates responsibility, patience, tolerance, persistence, and empathy.

 Want more information about WISKR?
 Contact WISKR@idahohumanesociety.org